redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/dev.md

 The four groups are: build, run, test and debug.

 Build is what is initially ran when deploying to the cluster.
-It is what builds the initial codebase.
+It is what builds the command from the sources synced to the container.

 Run executes the command after the container has been built.